-Upon getting his doctorate in 1993, Dr. Mike Adams, then an atheist and a Democrat, was hired by UNC-Wilmington to teach in the criminal justice program.
-A few years later, Adams abandoned his atheism and also became a Republican.
+Upon getting his doctorate in 1993, Dr. Mike Adams, then an atheist, was hired by UNC-Wilmington to teach in the criminal justice program.
+A few years later, Adams abandoned his atheism.
 He also nearly abandoned teaching when he took a one-year leave of absence to study law at UNC-Chapel Hill in 1998.
 After returning to teach at UNC-Wilmington, Mike Adams won the Faculty Member of the Year award (issued by the Office of the Dean of Students) for the second time in 2000.
 After his involvement in a well-publicized free speech controversy in the wake of the 911 terror attacks, Mike Adams became a vocal critic of the diversity movement in academia.

 Dr. Adams has since made appearances on shows like Hannity and Colmes, The O’Reilly Factor, and Glenn Beck.
 He published his first book, Welcome to the Ivory Tower of Babel, in 2004.
 His second book, Feminists Say the Darndest Things: A Politically Incorrect Professor Confronts “Womyn” On Campus, was published in 2008.
 In addition to lecturing on the First Amendment, Mike Adams is actively involved in legal challenges to campus censorship.
 Represented by the ADF, he won a landmark First Amendment case before the 4th Circuit in Richmond, Virginia.
 Decided in 2011, Adams v UNCW held that professors publishing columns and giving speeches have the full protection of the First Amendment when discussing matters of public concern.
 Hence, when professors report such activities as part of their annual review, tenure, or promotion materials, the university does not have license to discriminate on the basis of the professors’ viewpoint.